mesosphere/marathon/docs/external-volumes.md

 ### Potential Pitfalls

 *   If one or more external volumes are declared for a Marathon app, and the Docker image specification includes one or more `VOLUME` entries, Docker may create anonymous external volumes.
 This is default Docker behavior with respect to volume management when the `--volume-driver` flag is passed to `docker run`.
 However, anonymous volumes are not automatically deleted and will accumulate over time unless you manually delete them.
-Follow these steps to prevent Docker from creating anonymous volumes:
+To prevent Docker from creating anonymous volumes, you can either use a Mesos container with a Docker image or follow these steps:
   *  `docker inspect` the app's Docker image before running the app in Marathon and make a note of the `VOLUME` entries in the specification.
   *   declare non-external, host-volume mounts in your app's container specification for each `VOLUME` entry that should not map to an anonymous external volume.
   *   specify a relative `hostPath` for a host-volume to instruct Mesos to create the mount in the task's sandbox (`$MESOS_SANDBOX/$hostPath`); see the sandbox-relative host-volume example [above][12].